KaruzG/randomWordsInfo/README.md

    ```bash
    git clone https://github.com/KaruzG/randomWordsInfo
    ```
+2. Specify you key in fetchWord.ts (and compile) or in fetchWord.js

-2. And run it in your web server of preference
+3. And run it in your web server of preference

 ## Contribution